 On the back of such a remarkable career in the mining industry, Nicholas Oppenheimer is Africa’s third-richest man, with a net worth of $8.15 billion.
 Following his mining business in England, Oppenheimer was named the 23rd richest person in the United Kingdom in the Sunday Times Rich List 2018.
 Until 2012, the Oppenheimer family held a commanding position in the diamond trade for 85 years.
 Nicholas Oppenheimer founded Fireblade Aviation in Johannesburg in 2014, which specialises in chartered flights.
 He owns at least 720 square kilometres of conservation land across South Africa.

-Oppenheimer’s philanthropic efforts are channelled towards maintaining the historical and cultural significance of southern Africa, as well as larger community advancements in education, health, environmental conservation, and the arts.
+Oppenheimer’s philanthropic efforts are channelled towards maintaining the historical and cultural significance of southern Africa and larger community advancements in education, health, environmental conservation, and the arts.

 “It is only through developing and maximizing all its natural resources that a sustainable future for Africa and its people can be secured”, he said.